Bankole Timothy: Biography

-Timothy was well liked by all his colleagues because of his jovial and easy manner which were very much his hallmarks.
-It was felt that his major contribution while working for the London Diamond Companies was the work he did with the African correspondents of the UK press and the excellent contacts he established in UK and foreign diplomatic circles.
-This helped to create a more favourable environment for the London Diamond Companies.
+During his time with the London Diamond Companies, Timothy worked with African correspondents of the UK press and maintained contacts within diplomatic circles in the United Kingdom and abroad.
+These activities were part of his role within the organization.

 Timothy published several books during his lifetime, notably Letters to Youth published in 1949, The Gold Coast and the Constitution (co-authored with J. H. Price) and his major achievement, which was the biography of Kwame Nkrumah, first published by Allen and Unwin in 1955 and later produced in a second edition.

 Timothy was very much an Africanist.
 He joined the Anglo Sierra Leone Society in 1962, chaired it from 1979 to 1985, and was appointed its chief patron in 1992.
 A tireless supporter of this society, he was responsible for ensuring that it received a great deal of support from the London Diamond Companies.

 Timothy's work in the Methodist Church was always central to his life and he was well known in UK church circles.
 He worked initially as a local preacher at Methodist Central Hall and then later became secretary of the circuit meeting.
 Timothy eventually transferred to the Hinde Street Methodist Church, where he was appointed circuit steward.
 He preached throughout the UK and was described as "a great and generous advocate".
 Timothy died at the age of 70 on 20 June 1994, after a short illness.